Dumppiry/studio/README.md

 # Dumppi Studio

 This is the content management system for our websites build using Sanity.
+Ask webmaster for access to the Sanity.

 ## Development

 1. To start development clone the repo.
 2. Open the project root in the terminal.
 3. Install packages

 ```bash
 npm install --legacy-peer-deps
 ```

 4. Start the local development server.

 ```bash
 npm run dev
 ```

 5. Start developing

 ## Important notices